wmhilton-stoplight/platform-docs/4.-documentation/b.types-of-documentation.md

 - Quick Start Guides
 - How-to Tutorials

 Stoplight documentation also provides API consoles and automatic sample code.
-Learn more in the [Documentation Overview](a.overview.md).

 ## API Reference

 Stoplight automatically generates API reference documentation from your API descriptions.
 After you publish a project with an OpenAPI document, API reference documentation becomes available.
 By reusing request and response examples that exist or creating examples from default and example property values, you can automatically create high-quality API reference documentation.

-> If you don't already have an API description, get started by [creating a new API design](../3.-design/b.starting-a-new-api-design.md) or converting some other machine-readable formats like RAML, HAL, or Postman, to OpenAPI with [Apimatic Transformer](https://www.apimatic.io/transformer/).
+> If you don't already have an API description, get started by creating a new API design or converting some other machine-readable formats like RAML, HAL, or Postman, to OpenAPI with [Apimatic Transformer](https://www.apimatic.io/transformer/).

 Stoplight API reference documentation includes: